jimbrig/KaaS-Old/.docs/Highlights/Readwise/Articles/Persistent Config and Data for R Packages - R-Hub Blog.md

 - If you hesitate to use e.g. rappdirs::user_cache_dir() vs rappdirs::user_data_dir(), use a GitHub code search.
 - Package developers might also like the hoardr package that basically creates an R6 object building on rappdirs with a few more methods (directory creation, deletion).
     - Tags: [[favorite]]
-- R-devel “just gained support for OS-agile user-specific  cache/config/data folders” which is big (but if you use the base R implementation available after R 4.x.y, unless your package depends on R above that version you’ll need to backport the functionality ).
+- R-devel “just gained support for OS-agile user-specific `#rstats` cache/config/data folders” which is big (but if you use the base R implementation available after R 4.x.y, unless your package depends on R above that version you’ll need to backport the functionality ).
 - Caching results within an R session
   To cache results within an R session, you could use a temporary directory for data.
 For any function call you could use memoise that supports, well memoization which is best explained with an example.
 - Only the first call to time() actually calls Sys.time(), after that the results is saved for the entire session unless memoise::forget() is called.
 It is great for speeding up code, and for not abusing internet resources which is why the polite package wraps memoise.